 - 4. Solid waste impacts.
 Solid Waste Element Policy 1.1.1 adopts a LOS standard of 6.2 pounds of solid waste generation per person per day.
 The SWE does not establish a LOS standard for solid waste generation for non-residential uses.
+Based on the addition of 205 units multiplied by 2.4 persons per household equals 492 persons, which will generate a demand of an additional 3,050.4 pounds per day.
 The County has identified and arranged for short-term and long-term disposal needs by obtaining a long-term contract reserving capacity with a private landfill in Sumter County.
 Based on the above, it is concluded the application's solid waste impacts would not adversely affect the public interest. - 5.
 Fire rescue/emergency services.
-Friendship Fire Station #21, located at 7884 SW 90th Street, is roughly 1.12-miles south of the subject property.
-The Comprehensive Plan does not establish a level of service standard for fire rescue/emergency services.
-However, the staff has established a 5-mile radius from the subject property as evidence of the availability of such services.
+Friendship Fire Station #20, located at 3600 NW 70th Ave, Ocala, FL 34482 and is roughly 4.6 miles northwest of the subject property.
+The Comprehensive Plan does not establish a level of service standard for fire rescue/emergency services but staff has established a 5-mile radius from the subject property as evidence of the availability of such services.
 Based on the above, it is concluded the proposed rezoning fire rescue/emergency impacts would not adversely affect the public interest. - 6.
 Law enforcement.
-Sheriff's Southwest SR 200 District Office, located at 9048 SW HWY 200, is roughly 3.19-miles southwest of the subject property.
+S Marion County Sheriff's Office located at 692 NW 30th Ave, Ocala, FL 34475; is roughly 3.8 miles southwest of the subject property.
 The Comprehensive Plan does not establish a level of service standard for law enforcement services but staff has established a 5-mile radius from the subject property as evidence of the availability of such services.
-Based on the above, it is concluded the proposed rezoning law enforcement impacts would adversely affect the public interest. - 7.
+Based on the above, it is concluded the proposed rezoning law enforcement impacts would not adversely affect the public interest. - 7.
 Public schools.
-Hammett Bowen Jr Elementary School, located at 4397 SW 95th Street, Ocala, FL 34476 and is 3.18 miles southeast of the proposed development.
-Liberty Middle School located on 4495 SW 95th Street is 3.05 miles southeast of the proposed development.
-West Port High School is located at 3733 SW 80th Avenue and is 3.01 miles north of the proposed development.
-Based on the above finding, the proposed Zoning District amendment would generate student enrollment and would not negatively affect the public interest, therefore, it is concluded that the application in consistent with Policy 1.1.3.
+Fessenden Elementary School (100.23% utilization), located at 4200 NW 89th PI, is 5.5 miles to the north.
+Howard Middle School (67.2% utilization), located at 1655 NW 10th St, is 4.5 miles west.
+West Port High School (109.81% utilization) is located at 3733 SW 80th Ave, about 10.2 miles to the south.
+While the local schools within the area are experiencing overcrowding, the school district as whole has ample capacity for any new students generated by this development.
+It is concluded that the proposed rezoning public schools' impacts could adversely affect the public interest.